SDcodehub/SDcodehub.github.io/_posts/2024-03-17-LLM-Prompts.md

 ## GPT-4
 ### To explain the code snippet
 ```
-exaplin following code to me , line by line
+explain following code to me , line by line
 <code>
 ...
 </code>